-1 SENATE BILL NO. 410 2 INTRODUCED BY L. JONES 3 4 A BILL FOR AN ACT ENTITLED: "AN ACT GENERALLY REVISING LAWS RELATED TO TAX CREDITS FOR 5 ELEMENTARY AND SECONDARY EDUCATION; ALLOWING INCOME TAX CREDITS FOR 6 TAXPAYER-DIRECTED TAX PAYMENTS DONATIONS TO PUBLIC SCHOOLS AND FOR DONATIONS TO 7 STUDENT SCHOLARSHIP ORGANIZATIONS; PROVIDING SUPPLEMENTAL FUNDING TO PUBLIC 8 SCHOOLS FOR INNOVATIVE EDUCATION; ESTABLISHING GEOGRAPHIC REGIONS AND DISTRICTS FOR 9 SUPPLEMENTAL FUNDING DISTRIBUTIONS; CREATING A STATE SPECIAL REVENUE ACCOUNT 10 ESTABLISHING OPERATING REQUIREMENTS, REVIEW PROCESSES, AND TERMINATION PROCEDURES 11 FOR STUDENT SCHOLARSHIP ORGANIZATIONS; PROVIDING THAT THE AMOUNT OF A SCHOLARSHIP 12 IS NOT TAXABLE INCOME; PROVIDING RULEMAKING AUTHORITY; AMENDING SECTIONS 15-30-2110 13 AND 20-9-543, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE, A RETROACTIVE APPLICABILITY 14 DATE, AND A TERMINATION DATE."
+1 SENATE BILL NO. 410 2 INTRODUCED BY L. JONES 3 4 A BILL FOR AN ACT ENTITLED: "AN ACT GENERALLY REVISING LAWS RELATED TO TAX CREDITS FOR 5 ELEMENTARY AND SECONDARY EDUCATION; ALLOWING INCOME TAX CREDITS FOR 6 TAXPAYER-DIRECTED TAX PAYMENTS TO PUBLIC SCHOOLS AND FOR DONATIONS TO STUDENT 7 SCHOLARSHIP ORGANIZATIONS; PROVIDING SUPPLEMENTAL FUNDING TO PUBLIC SCHOOLS FOR 8 INNOVATIVE EDUCATION; ESTABLISHING GEOGRAPHIC REGIONS AND DISTRICTS FOR 9 SUPPLEMENTAL FUNDING DISTRIBUTIONS; CREATING A STATE SPECIAL REVENUE ACCOUNT; 10 ESTABLISHING OPERATING REQUIREMENTS, REVIEW PROCESSES, AND TERMINATION PROCEDURES 11 FOR STUDENT SCHOLARSHIP ORGANIZATIONS; PROVIDING THAT THE AMOUNT OF A SCHOLARSHIP 12 IS NOT TAXABLE INCOME; PROVIDING RULEMAKING AUTHORITY; AMENDING SECTIONS 15-30-2110 13 AND 20-9-543, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE, A RETROACTIVE APPLICABILITY 14 DATE, AND A TERMINATION DATE."
 15 16 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA: 17 18 NEW SECTION.
 Section 1.
 Purpose.
 Pursuant to 5-4-104, the legislature finds that the purpose of 19 innovative educational programs is to enhance the curriculum of public schools with supplemental private 20 contributions through tax replacement programs.
-The TAX CREDIT FOR TAXPAYER DONATIONS UNDER [SECTIONS 1 21 THROUGH 6] MUST BE ADMINISTERED IN COMPLIANCE WITH ARTICLE V, SECTION 11(5), AND ARTICLE X, SECTION 6, OF 22 THE MONTANA CONSTITUTION.
-23 24 NEW SECTION.
+21 22 NEW SECTION.
 Section 2.
 Definitions.
-As used in [sections 1 through 6], the following definitions 25 apply: 26 (1) "Eligible public school" means a Montana public school.
-27 (2) "Geographic region" has the meaning provided in [section 3].
-28 (3) "Innovative educational program" means an advanced academic program that enhances the 29 curriculum or academic program of an eligible public school and that is not part of the regular academic program 30 of an eligible public school.
-The instruction, program, or other activities offered through an innovative educationa
+As used in [sections 1 through 6], the following definitions 23 apply: 24 (1) "Eligible public school" means a Montana public school.
+25 (2) "Geographic region" has the meaning provided in [section 3].
+26 (3) "Innovative educational program" means an advanced academic program that enhances the 27 curriculum or academic program of an eligible public school and that is not part of the regular academic program 28 of an eligible public school.
+The instruction, program, or other activities offered through an innovative educational 29 program must include at least one of the following characteristics: 30 (a) provides different focus, methodology, skill training, or delivery, including internet-based and distance Legislative Services -1 - Authorized Print Version - SB 410 Division

-- program must include at least one of the following characteristics: 1 - 2 (a) provides different focus, methodology, skill training, or delivery, including internet-based and distance learning technologies, than is provided in a typical academic program of a public school; - (b) is accessible before or after public school hours, on weekends, as a year-round program, as an extension of the public school year, or in a combination of these characteristics; - (c) uses specialized instructional materials, instructors, or instruction not provided by a public school; - (d) uses internships and other work-based learning opportunities for a student that supplements the curriculum or academic program of a student and provides a student with the opportunity to apply the knowledge and skills learned in the academic program; or - (e) offers instruction or programming that provides credits or advanced placement, or both, at a 2-year or 4-year college or university. - (4) "Large district" has the meaning provided in [section 3]. - 13 (5) "Quality educator" has the meaning provided in 20-4-502. - 14 (6) "Taxpayer" has the meaning provided in 15-30-2101.
+- 1 learning technologies, than is provided in a typical academic program of a public school; - 2 (b) is accessible before or after public school hours, on weekends, as a year-round program, as an extension of the public school year, or in a combination of these characteristics; - (c) uses specialized instructional materials, instructors, or instruction not provided by a public school; - (d) uses internships and other work-based learning opportunities for a student that supplements the curriculum or academic program of a student and provides a student with the opportunity to apply the knowledge and skills learned in the academic program; or - (e) offers instruction or programming that provides credits or advanced placement, or both, at a 2-year or 4-year college or university. - (4) "Large district" has the meaning provided in [section 3]. - 11 (5) "Quality educator" has the meaning provided in 20-4-502. - 12 (6) "Taxpayer" has the meaning provided in 15-30-2101.